bluething/exercise-spring/springsecurity/fundamentalcsrf/README.md

 In Spring Security, we can use csrf token (_csrf).
 Spring Security will generate _csrf token every time we refresh the page.
 _csrf token needed by server to authenticated if the mutation request come from who ask the form.
 There are case when we don't need _csrf token, OAuth.
+OAuth work completely different, they have own token mechanism.
 _csrf token generate in CsrfFilter.

 References: